quantastica/quantum-circuit/README.md

 Create circuit
 --------------

-Create instance of `QuantumCircuit` class passing number of qubits (wires) to constructor:
+Create instance of `QuantumCircuit` class, optionally passing number of qubits (wires) to constructor:

 ```javascript
 var circuit = new QuantumCircuit(3);